redhat-openstack/website/source/infra/review-rdo-infra-core.html.md

 * Contribute to the repo by submitting changes and performing reviews on your area of expertise.
 * Once the time has come, add the nomination as a topic to the weekly RDO meeting.
 We will discuss the nomination and provide feedback.
 * Submit a review to the [config repo](https://github.com/rdo-infra/review.rdoproject.org-config/blob/master/resources/config.yaml#L3) with the proposal.
+See [this example](https://review.rdoproject.org/r/10008).
 * Enjoy!